Enhancing Preference-based Linear Bandits via Human Response Time: Proofs

 \subsubsection{The choice-only estimator}

-We apply the logistic-regression-based choice-only estimator from \cref{eq:estimation:GLM:MLE} to the problem.
+We now apply the logistic-regression-based choice-only estimator from \cref{eq:estimation:GLM:MLE} to estimate the utility difference for a single query.
 Recall that for each query $x\in\calX$, the human choice $c_x\in\{-1,1\}$.
-Now, let's define the binary-encoded choice as $e_x\coloneqq \b{c_x+1}/2\in\{0,1\}$.
-We then reduce the MLE formulated in \cref{eq:estimation:GLM:MLE} to the problem of utility difference estimation for a single query and obtain the following optimization program:
+We define the binary-encoded choice as $e_x\coloneqq \b{c_x+1}/2\in\{0,1\}$.
+We reformulate the MLE in \cref{eq:estimation:GLM:MLE} into a utility difference estimation problem for a single query, leading to the following optimization problem:

-The first-order optimality condition leads to the following optimal solution:
+The first-order optimality condition provides the optimal solution:

 where $\mu^{-1}(p)\coloneqq\log\b{p/(1-p)}$ is the logit function (also known as the log-odds), defined as the inverse of the function $\mu(\cdot)$ introduced in \cref{eq:estimation:GLM:MLE}.